WHO:

 In short, the Precious Plastic project makes a circular economy possible by taking a waste product and turning it into a resource.
 While open-source plans for plastic recycling machines are available and fully built machines are sold on the Precious Plastic Bazar, most people start on a DIY level with easily sourced second hand home appliances like a paper shredder, toaster oven, or panini press.
 The products made with these basic or bespoke recycling machines, along with the network of people working with recycled plastic, makes up a new economy out of trash.

-Emma traveled to the Netherlands and Belgium this spring to visit with creative Precious Plastic innovators.
-Her souvenirs include napkin rings, serving boards, building blocks as well as some “free” plastic waste that she collected along the way.
+Emma traveled to the Netherlands and Belgium to visit with leading Precious Plastic innovators.
+Her souvenirs include napkin rings, serving boards, and building blocks as well as some “free” plastic waste that she collected along the way.
 She relished being an American in Europe on a mission to admire store fixtures and business interior build outs made of recycled plastic.
 “There’s so much that is possible: hidden

 Photo credit: Lindsey Flicker